 Obstetrics and Osteopathy are another keen interest for Fiona – She enjoys assisting the mother’s body throughout the pregnancy, and in preparation for birth.
 Seeing the progression of the mother’s body through both pre and postnatal periods is extremely rewarding.

-In her spare time, Fiona loves going to the gym, reading, and especially spending time together with her husband Gary, and two daughters – Mae and Eloise.
+In her spare time, Fiona loves going to the gym, reading, and especially spending time together with her two daughters – Mae and Eloise.

 Chelsey graduated from RMIT University in 2012, with a Bachelor in Applied Science, and a Masters of Osteopathy.
 During her studies, Chelsey developed a particular interest in treating lower back, pelvic and hip pain.
 She adopts a holistic approach to treatment, with a focus on education and rehabilitation.
 Since graduating she has done further professional development in treating and managing lower limb tendinopathies, shoulder pain, and common running injuries.
 She has also has experience with dry needling and keeps up to date with new pain research.